A Comprehensive Study of Automatic Program Repair on the QuixBugs Benchmark: Empirical Study

-\paragraph{Program specific Test Generation Technique} In order to strengthen our patch correctness assessment, we consider a second random testing approach called InputSampling.
-InputSampling, as an implementation of random testing \cite{randomtest} for \quixbugs, samples the input space according to a uniform distribution, and that uses the reference version as oracle \cite{mechtaev2018semantic}.
-If the reference version throws an exception on a generated input, the input is considered as invalid because not satisfying the preconditions, and is not kept.

-For implementing InputSampling, we manually identify the domain of each input variable for programs in \quixbugs.
-The test generator is configured to sample the input space so as to get a fixed number of valid test cases with no exception (e.g. 50 or 100 times).
-To assess the effectiveness of these two automated test assessment techniques, we generate the similar number of tests with Evosuite.
-We assess patches with InputSampling tests as the same way with Evosuite tests.
+\paragraph{Program specific test generation} We consider a second random testing approach called $RGT_{InputSampling}$, which randomly samples the test inputs based on the ground truth programs. $RGT_{InputSampling}$ is an implementation of random testing \cite{randomtest} for \quixbugs.
+It samples the input space according to a specification of the input space, a uniform distribution for sampling and it uses the ground truth version as oracles \cite{mechtaev2018semantic}.
+If the ground truth version throws an exception on a generated input, the input is considered as invalid, the input is discarded.
+For implementing $RGT_{InputSampling}$, we manually identify the domain of each input variable for each program in \quixbugs.
+The test generator is configured to sample the input space with the goal of getting a fixed number of valid test cases with no exception.
+For each program in \quixbugs, we generate 300 test cases with $RGT_{InputSampling}$.
+We run those test cases on all generated patches of \quixbugs programs.